 What if the Court Order Doesn’t Make Sense?

-What you have to remember is this: court orders are not suggestions.
-They are commands.
-If a judge enters an order requiring you to pay child support, or to maintain a certain parenting schedule, or to turn over certain documents, you need to do what the judge ordered you to do.
-If you don’t you can be held in contempt of court.
+So, if a judge orders you to pay child support in a certain amount, you need to pay that amount of child support.
+If a judge orders you to maintain a certain parenting schedule, or to turn over certain documents, you need to do what the judge ordered you to do.
+Otherwise, you can be held in contempt of court.

 What Happens When You are Held in Contempt of Court?

 What are the consequences for violating a court order?